 In recent years, the Company has been working to reduce the average interest rate on the debt and to extend the debt duration.
-During the Report Period, in view of the consideration which is expected to be received from the sale of the Company's holdings in Compass in the next months, the Company worked to raise debt with a short duration through the issuance of Series B bonds by way of a series expansion, in the sum of approx. NIS 852 million.
+During the Report Period, in view of the consideration which was received after the date of the report, from the sale of the Company's holdings in Compass, the Company worked to raise debt with a short duration through the issuance of Series B bonds by way of a series expansion, in the sum of approx. NIS 852 million.
 For details regarding the debt raising, see Section 1.2.3.9 above.
 In the Report Period, the Company also engaged with banking corporations in short-term loans in the sum of approx. NIS 721 million.

-2. Average Duration as of the End of the Period
+1. Interest Rate as of the End of the Period

-5.4.
-Rating
+Rating 5.4.

 The Company has a high credit rating that reflects its financial strength, the quality of its assets and its low leverage ratio.
-As of the report date, the Company's credit rating is ilAA+/Stable/ilA-1+ by Ma'alot and Aa1 by Midroog.
-For details with respect to the rating of the bonds, the commercial paper and private loans of the Company, see Section 21.12 of Chapter A of the 2022 Periodic Report, which is included herein by reference.
+As of the report date, the Company's credit rating is iIAA+/Stable/iIA-1+ by Ma'alot and Aa1 by Midroog.
+For details with respect to the rating of the bonds, the commercial paper and private loans of the Company, see Section 21.12 of Chapter A of the 2022 Periodic Report, which is included herein by reference, as well as Section 5 of Chapter B hereto.

-5.5.
-Liabilities and Financing
+Liabilities and Financing 5.5.